Polar

 For the general,

-, we
+, we get

 .

-The next one is we consider the
+The next example is the

 Butterfly Curve,